Sergey-pr/movie-games-tg/README.md

 POSTGRES_PASSWORD=postgres
 POSTGRES_DB=movie_games
 ```
+4. Edit `nginx.conf` file to suit your needs

-3. Run `docker-compose -f docker-compose.yml.local build` to build your containers
+5. Run `docker-compose -f docker-compose.yml.local build` to build your containers
-4. Run `docker-compose -f docker-compose.yml.local up -d` to run your project
+6. Run `docker-compose -f docker-compose.yml.local up -d` to run your project
-5. It will automatically assign telegram bot callbacks, but you need to manually
+7. It will automatically assign telegram bot callbacks, but you need to manually
    set your bot menu button with @BotFather telegram bot  if you want to open web app
    with menu button.